LoganEvans/decaying_histogram/README.txt

 $ src/profile_malloc -a -h 50 -t 3 | scripts/animate.py
 or
 $ LD_PRELOAD="/usr/lib/x86_64-linux-gnu/libjemalloc.so" src/profile_malloc -a -h 50 -t 3 | scripts/animate.py

 The flag "-a" enables animation output, "-h 50" creates a decaying histogram with a target of 50 buckets, and the "-t 3" enables three threads.
 See the code in src/profile_malloc.cpp for other commandline options.

 Tests
 -----
-To build the tests, first ./configure, and then:
+To build the tests, run:
+$ ./autogen.sh
+$ ./configure
-$ make check TESTS=
+$ make check
 $ tests/decaying_histogram_test